 But with so much choice when it comes food in Barcelona, how do you decide where to spend your euros?
 One way is to simply wander out of the touristy areas and find a place that looks good.
 Alternatively you could ask a local.
 If this is a bit daunting then renting a hosted apartment or house often gives you the chance to pump your host for information, as well as putting you right in the heart of a local district.
-The accommodation website Housetrip has a good range of properties in Barcelona, and it also has an online food guide to several European cities including Barcelona.
-In it, local contributors tell you what dishes to try and what restaurants are hot right now.

 My local food tour of Barcelona

 Following some of their tips and my own nose, I decide to do my own taste test and Barcelona food guide, finding the best cafes in Barcelona as well as the best picnic spots.
 Here’s how I get on…